-On June 1, 2019, the Company entered into a six month Amending Agreement (the "Agreement") with Dave Kelsch Consulting Ltd. ("Dave Kelsch Consulting"), a company controlled by the President and COO of the Company, whereby Dave Kelsch Consulting agreed to a consulting fee of \$850 per day, of which at least 30% would be paid by cash and the remainder paid in common shares of the Company (Notes 11(a), and 16).
+On June 1, 2019, the Company entered into an Amending Agreement (the "Agreement") with Dave Kelsch Consulting a company controlled by the President and COO of the Company, whereby Dave Kelsch Consulting agreed to a consulting fee of \$850 per day, of which at least 30% would be paid by cash and the remainder paid in common shares of the Company (Note 11).
+The Agreement expired on December 31, 2019 and was not renewed.